mjardinico/deep-learning-challenge/README.md

 ### Model Optimization
 * Refine Preprocessing: Reevaluate and enhance your data preprocessing steps for improved model input quality.
 * Optimize Neural Network: Apply at least three optimization techniques to your model design, aiming to boost performance.
+Such as: dropping columns, creating more bins, add more hidden layers, user different activation functions, add or reduce number of epochs, etc.
 * Export Optimized Model: Save your enhanced model as AlphabetSoupCharity_Optimization.h5 to document the improvements made.

 ### Reporting